harvardschoolofmouse/RPE-Modeling/README.md

 ## Getting started:

 Running obj = CLASS_value_landscaping_obj will produce Figures 2 and 3 from the biorxiv manuscript.
 That's all you need to do!
-The uncertainty kernels will also display.
+The uncertainty kernels adapted from Mikhael et al., 2022 will also display.

 ### Simulated internal timing states and value/RPE landscapes
 <img width="30%" alt="image" src="https://github.com/harvardschoolofmouse/RPE-Modeling/assets/50119751/5477780d-c597-4191-aa1a-65142770361b">